 Charleston, SC dentist explains why dental care is very important for good health

 Everyone knows that a beautiful smile makes a person look healthy and youthful, but many people are not aware of the importance of regular visits to the dentist to keep both their smile and their overall body free from disease.
-Below, Dr. Andrew Greenberg, dentist at Mouth Carolina Dentistry in Charleston, SC, explains why dental care is very important for good health and overall wellbeing.
+Below, Dr. Andrew Greenberg, dentist at Mouth Carolina Dentistry, PA in Charleston, SC, explains why dental care is very important for good health and overall wellbeing.

 Why is visiting the dentist so important?

 Your oral health affects not only your smile, but also the health of your entire body.
 Studies have linked oral health issues with several serious health issues that can have many negative effects on your life and even shorten your lifespan.
 For example, gum disease has been associated with a higher risk of:

 - Heart disease